Gene-Weaver/FieldPrism/README.md

 - We have not validated CUDA 11.6 or CUDA 11.7, but our code is likely to work with them too.
 If you have success with other versions of CUDA/pytorch, let us know and we will update our instructions.

 ## Using FieldPrism
-Generating the FieldSheets, QR codes, and size check document can all be run at the same time.
+The FieldSheets, QR codes, and size check document can all be generated at the same time.
 Enable or disable each of the three option in the `FieldSheetBuilder.yaml`file.
+The `fieldsheetbuilder : field_sheet_builder : page_size` controls the size of the FieldSheet.
+The `fieldsheetbuilder : QR_code_builder : page_size` controls the size of paper that the QR codes will be printed on.

 ### FieldSheetBuilder